African design: Key characteristics

-History of African Design
+History of African design

-For centuries African kingdoms generated wealth from trading natural resources with other Africans and later Arabs and Europeans.
+The generation of wealth in African societies facilitated their development of design.
+For centuries, African kingdoms generated wealth from trading natural resources with other Africans and later Arabs and Europeans.
 The Asante Empire’s dominance over the gold trade has been documented.
 Similarly, rich agricultural societies of Central Africa and Southern Africa exchanged goods with the Portuguese since the 16th century.
 This wealth spurred local design and creativity across architecture, art, textiles, and other design forms.
 Examples include the 11th century Great Zimbabwe and the other 200 mortarless wall cities throughout Southern Africa as well as the Benin Bronzes created from the 13th century in the Benin Empire (present-day Nigeria).
 Textile weaving also flourished due to patronage by kings, chiefs, and other royals and aristocrats for ceremonial occasions such as birth, marriage, and funerals.
 In Nigeria, the ancient city of Kano was known for its highly developed textile industry and indigo dyeing-pits.
 In Central Africa, the Bamileke bought beads to decorate thrones and ceremonial clothing thereby enhancing their importance.
 External influences, particularly religion, also impacted design across Africa.
 Religion's requirements for modesty encouraged the adoption of clothing.
 The arrival of Islam in the 11th century in West Africa and later Christianity in the 1450s in Cape Verde which spread along the West African coast and then inland stimulated local production of stripwoven cloths as well as demand for imported fabrics.
-In East Africa, cotton was introduced by Arabs in Ethiopia which spurred cotton-growing and a weaving industry to turn cotton into textiles.
+In East Africa, cotton was introduced by Arabs in Ethiopia which spurred cotton-growing and weaving industries to turn cotton into textiles.

 Textiles

-Historically textiles were used as a form of money in West Africa and Central Africa.
+Historically, textiles were used as a form of money in West Africa and Central Africa.
 There are records of cloth being used as money since the fourteenth century.
 Pieces were made identical in size, efficiently carried, and exchanged in quantities based on the value of the item or trade.

-Across Africa, there are many distinctive local styles.
+Across Africa, there are many distinct local styles of textiles.
 Wealthy individuals and traders required different types of locally-woven and imported cloth to enhance their prestige, driving demand.
 The Kuba in Cameroon and Congo has one of the widest range of textile skills in Africa including weaving cloth from leaves of raphia palm as well as embroidery, appliqué, cut-pile, and resist dyeing techniques.